mingaleg/mingaleg_lib/README.md

 4. x Commit and push your changes, then make sure all GitHub Actions jobs pass.

-5. (Optional) If you plan on publishing your package to PyPI, add repository secrets for `PYPI_USERNAME` and `PYPI_PASSWORD`.
+5. x (Optional) If you plan on publishing your package to PyPI, add repository secrets for `PYPI_USERNAME` and `PYPI_PASSWORD`.
 To add these, go to "Settings" > "Secrets" > "Actions", and then click "New repository secret".

     *If you don't have PyPI account yet, you can [create one for free](https://pypi.org/account/register/).*